alxchan/calendar-dashboard/DESIGN.md

 - The chosen approach will primarily balance latency and implementation complexity, with memory overhead as a secondary consideration.

 ---

+### Objective
+Implement a user login option that maximizes security while minimizing the number of logins required during a session.

+### Options

+1. **Login sessions determined by a cookie**
+   **Pros:**
+   - User sessions have a fixed length.
+   - Logging out is straightforwardâ€”just delete the cookie.
+   **Cons:**
+   - Sessions might be too short, causing users to log in multiple times in one session.

+2. **Refresh login using the refresh token**
+   **Pros:**
+   - Users stay logged in indefinitely during a session.
+   **Cons:**
+   - Users need to manually log out, which is a security risk on shared devices.
+   - Adds complexity by interrupting the normal authentication flow.

+### Selected Approach

+Option 1 is chosen because it offers a simple implementation while reasonably protecting user credentials.
+Using a 30-minute sliding expiration window helps reduce frequent logins within a session.

+---

 ## 3. Roadmap